torch-sf/torch/README.md

 PeTar Stellar Dynamics
 ----------------------

 Torch is now capable of using PeTar for stellar dynamics.
-This is recommended for all runs, but particularly for runs with $>5,000$ stars or runs containing many binaries such as those with primordial binaries.
+This is recommended for all runs, but particularly for runs with >5,000 stars or runs containing many binaries such as those with primordial binaries.
 To use PeTar, set

     p['with_petar'] = True
     p['petar_rout'] = 0.001 | units.pc # outer radius for tree

-in `torch\_user.py`.
-PeTar accepts the user parameter `r\_out` which is a boundary radius between the tree gravity and direct N-body and SDAR.
+in `torch_user.py`.
+PeTar accepts the user parameter `r_out` which is a boundary radius between the tree gravity and direct N-body and SDAR.
 The default is the standard value used in cluster simulations, but the user should test this value and modify it for their particular use case.
 For a thorough understanding of the parameters used in PeTar, users should familiarize themselves with the [README](https://github.com/lwang-astro/PeTar) of the PeTar github and the PeTar [methods paper](https://ui.adsabs.harvard.edu/abs/2020MNRAS.497..536W/abstract)

 Credits
 -------